TravelingTice/Google-Maps-My-Bike-Tours/README.md

 If you've done everything right, the two points should now be connected!

+### I'm Here!
+There is one more line type: 'ImHere'.
+This one is special because this is a marker with no lines to it and it will get spawn when all of the other markers are spawn.
+This means that this one will draw some extra focus and it is meant to be used as an "I'm Here" kind of marker.
+Give your "I'm Here"-marker's `line` property the value "ImHere" and this will be your "I'm Here"-marker.

 ### Customize Colors
 In `styles/main.scss` you can see at the top are 5 variables.
 These five describe the color used in these area's (all in the info-window).
 You can use custom hex-decimals to replace the hex-decimals there to have custom colors for these places.